 I tested it out this morning and it is perfect for shaving legs on – again, it is NOT an actual stool for sitting – and the smell of cedar in the shower is heavenly!

 I’ve been thinking about making one of these for ages and just hadn’t got off my duff to do it.
 Less than 2 hours this past weekend and done! (insert kicking myself in the pants here).
+If you’re interested, check out some beginner woodwork projects if you’d like to get stuck into more woodwork projects.

 Less bathtub cleaning., shaved legs more often – which is a really nice feeling at bedtime – and an extra little storage spot in the shower.